turbonomic/vmt-connect/docs/source/index.rst

 vmt-connect Documentation Contents
 ==================================

-The vmt-connect module provides a set of wrapper classes and utility methods used to handle connecting to the Turbonomic `API 2.0`_.
+vmt-connect encompases a single Python module called ``vmtconnect``.
+This module provides a set of wrapper classes and utility methods used to handle connecting to the Turbonomic `API 2.0`_.

 .. toctree::